Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 The forty-seventh cantata of the cycle for Rogate.

 C 87 is the most severe of these three cantatas commencing with bass arias, somewhat surprisingly, since the text appears to offer little in the way of powerful images likely to stimulate creative imagination.
-The words of Christ are set in both bass arias (nos 1 and 5).
+The words of Christ are set in both of the bass arias (nos 1 and 5).
 With the exception of the tenor aria, the tone is serious to the point of pontification.
-Whilst there are a number of these works where we cannot escape the feeling that we are being lectured to, sometime quite pedantically, it seldom comes across more strongly than in this cantata.
+Whilst there are a number of these works where we cannot escape the feeling that we are being lectured to, sometimes quite pedantically, it seldom comes across more strongly than in this cantata.
 Doubtless the congregation would expect to get more of the same from the ensuing sermon!

 But Bach, even when at his most sermonising, has the saving grace of redemptive optimism.
 Seldom, if ever, does he set out merely to depress.
 When he does accentuate the more negative emotions, it is principally in order to contrast fears, concerns, personal tragedy and the burdens of sin with the light and joy of redemption that the Grace of God makes available to us